mqchua/Diabetes-Prediction-API/README.md

 # Summary
-A website to predict the probability of having diabetes;
+A website to predict the probability of having diabetes

 ## Website
 https://portfolio-cmq.herokuapp.com/